Shotokan History

 Sensei Clinton Pynn 4th Dan

 Sensei Clinton Pynn 4th Dan, moved to St. John’s and opened the IKD St. John’s, in 2020.
-Clint began karate training in 1983 with .
+Sensei Clint began karate training in 1983 with .
 He continued training with at the Northern Shotokan Karate Club.
-In 2010, Clint began training with the Labrador West Shotokan Karate Club under the direction of the International Karate Daigaku.
+In 2010, Sensei Clint began training with the Labrador West Shotokan Karate Club under the direction of the International Karate Daigaku.
 He achieved Shodan in 2004 and as well as Nidan and Sandan in 2014.
 HeSensei Clint relocated to St. John’s and started the IKD St. John’s in 2020.
 In 2022, he was promoted to Yondan and in 2023, he was awarded Instructor / Examiner / Judge Levels: D.

 Shotokan Karate in Labrador